E-rate (Universal Service for Telecommunications Discounts Program) for Libraries

 What is the level of discounts?

-Discounts range from 20 percent to 90 percent, depending on economic need and location (urban or rural).
-The level of discounts for libraries is based on the percentage of student enrollment that is eligible for the national school lunch program in the public school district in which the library is located.
+Discounts range from 20 percent to 90 percent, depending on economic need, location (urban or rural), and category of services.
+The level of discounts for libraries is based on the percentage of student enrollment that is eligible for the National School Lunch Program or Community Eligibility Provision in the public school district in which the library is located.

 What is the status of Program Year 17 (2014) for libraries and library systems in New York State?

 The distribution of funding for Program Year 17 is still underway.
-To date, as of October 9, 2014, a total of 354 libraries and library systems have received a total of $9.5 million.
-It is expected that additional libraries and library systems will receive discounts for PY 17.
+To date, as of April 15, 2015, a total of 354 libraries and library systems have received a total of $9.5 million.
 See the Support E-rate flyer.

 How can I obtain more information?